Japan Sinks: Overview

-The novel has led to works in other media as well as a sequel: a film based on the novel made in the same year directed by Shirō Moritani, a manga adaptation written by Takao Saito and published in Weekly Shōnen Champion in 1973–74, a television drama by TBS and Toho broadcast in 1974–75, a film remake in 2006 by Shinji Higuchi, a parody created in 2011 that features reverse disaster, an original net anime series released on Netflix by Science Saru in July 2020, and a reboot drama, Japan Sinks: People of Hope, broadcast in October 2021 on TBS.
+The novel has numerous adaptations: a film based on the novel made in the same year directed by Shirō Moritani, a manga adaptation written by Takao Saito and published in Weekly Shōnen Champion in 1973–74, a television drama by TBS and Toho broadcast in 1974–75, a film remake in 2006 by Shinji Higuchi, an original net anime series, Japan Sinks: 2020, released on Netflix by Science Saru in 2020, and a reboot drama, Japan Sinks: People of Hope, broadcast in 2021 on TBS.

 Geophysical background

 Japan is on a destructive plate boundary, where the Philippine Sea Plate subducts the Eurasian Plate.
 It is a triple junction and three subduction zones are involved.
 After the 2011 Tōhoku earthquake and tsunami, towns like Ishinomaki subsided.

 Political background

 This novel is now seen as an important look into the cultural context of 1970s Japan, particularly due to its level of popularity.